anshul152003/anshul152003/README.md

 ## Hi there 👋

 ## 💫 About Me
-I'm Aspiring and detail-oriented Computer Science Graduate with a strong foundation in C++, Java, and Modern Web Development.
-Eager to leverage coding expertise, problem-solving skills and creativity to contribute to dynamic projects and collaborate with a talented team.
-Passionate about technology and committed to continuous learning, with a focus on applying innovative solutions to real world challenges.
+I am a Computer Science student at Sage University, equipped with a solid foundation in JavaScript, C++, and Core Java.
+My passion for understanding how technology works drives me to actively explore diverse areas of programming and development.

+I am improving my knowledge of data structures and algorithms while learning the MERN stack to build dynamic web applications.
+I stay updated on the latest tools and frameworks and seek ways to grow in this fast-paced field.

+Outside of tech, I enjoy exploring new places and cultures, as traveling inspires my creativity.
+I also appreciate Hindi literature, especially poetry, which keeps me connected to language and tradition.
+These passions bring balance to my life.

 <!---
 ## 🔭 Current Work